 - Working as an HR manager, I remember leading a very close interview for a job of an office assistant.
 All three shortlisted applicants met the expectations, and they all showed right attitude to work and motivation.
 But I had to choose one only, and did not want to decide according to my personal preferences.
 I decided to conduct one more rounds of interviews, and invited more managers to participate and ask questions.
 At the end each of them should pick the candidate they liked the most, citing the reasons.
 This really helped me to solve the problem, since they had a different perspective on the issue, and basically all of them chose one particular candidate.

-- This is my first job application, so I do not have much experience with solving problems at work.
+- This is my first job application, so I do not have much experience with solving problems at work with good judgement and logic.
 However, I solved a lot of mathematical problems with the help of logic, during my lessons in statistical analysis and time row analysis.
 I must say that I enjoy thinking and using logic to solve a problem, instead of asking someone for help or looking for the most simple solution on Google.
 That’s not a way to grow intellectually, and to become the best version of yourself, which is a goal I aspire to.